derrandz/gemini-dht-spec/Churn-Management.md

 Every x unit of time defined by the maintenance params, the Peers on each individual group (suffix or prefix) ordered in a Ring-like or linked list structure verify the status of the next peer in the list (Last Peer verify the first) by sending a "heartbeat" message.
 If T failures happened the Peer then multicasts the unavailability of the verified Peer to all the nodes in this group, sending a Peer Event Message.

 The sending of a Direct Event Message is an option if an implementation chooses to allow regular peering with elements outside of the prefix/suffix groups.
+This will marginally increase maintenance cost

 #### 4. Maintenance